Horse Riding through the New Forest

 These easy hacks go out several times a day from two stables in Brockenhurst: Ford Farm and Brockenhurst riding stables.

 Prices for one hour are from £35 per person.

-The pleasure of horse riding is more than just it seems.
-The closest I ever came to a herd of deer was out on a hack across the New Forest.
+You see things differently on horseback.
+We were out hacking from Brockenhurst and came across a herd of red deer.
 Because we were on horseback the beautiful red deer didn’t even notice we were there.
 The magnificent stag allowed us within a few feet of his does.
 We were silent.
 Holding our breath.
 Trying not to stir, smell, make a noise or do anything that would disturb them.
 It was such a rare thing to happen that we couldn’t believe we could come so close.
 The horses did the trick.
 We had just enjoyed a long canter across the open moorland.
 It was autumn, the ponies were steamy and calm.
 The day was a little foggie and just a touch chilly.
 Everything was magical when we came across this peaceful herd of red deer.
 Sitting, silent, unworried by these horses going past, didn’t notice us on board.

 Hacking out across the forest is fun.
 Trudy runs Ford Farm in Brockenhurst.
 Her stables are a great place to start if you are new to horse riding.
 She has an amazing selection of ponies and horses for all age groups and abilities.
 A very experienced rider herself she knows all there is to know about New Forest ponies and riding out on the open forest.

 Brockenhurst Riding Stables is relatively new to the village, but not new to horseriding.
 Formerly at Burley Manor this stables offers hacks through the beautiful Standing Hat part of the New Forest.